Does your therapist use AI?

 If your therapist wanted to use AI, and asked you for consent, how would you respond?

-• How would AI enhance the work we do here?
+How would AI enhance what we do here?

 I’m asking you: